elastic/kibana/x-pack/plugins/cases/docs/README.md

 plugins.
 This README will describe how to generate a new version of these markdown docs in the event that new methods or parameters are added.

+## TypeDoc Info

+See more info at: <https://typedoc.org/>
+and: <https://www.npmjs.com/package/typedoc-plugin-markdown> for the markdown plugin

 ## Install dependencies

 ```bash